-The Centers for Disease Control and Prevention (CDC) is regularly updating travel recommendations as COVID-19 circumstances evolve.
+The Centers for Disease Control and Prevention (CDC) regularly updates travel recommendations during the pandemic.
 Visit the CDC website to get the most up-to-date information.

-Should I self-quarantine if I’m feeling ill or returning from travel?
+Should I self-quarantine if I’m feeling ill or returning from international travel?

 Will my flu shot protect me from COVID-19?

 No. However, getting a flu shot can help you avoid influenza, which could be confused with COVID-19 due to similar symptoms.
-It is still highly recommended that everyone get their flu shot if they haven’t already had it.
+And you can get the flu and COVID at the same time.
+It’s highly recommended that everyone get their flu shot if they haven’t already had it.